danielvanc/danielvanc/README.md

 Hey!
-I'm Daniel Van Cuylenburg, a 44yr old, Senior Front-end Engineer at [Vyne](https://payvyne.com), who works remotely from the Isle of Wight, in the U.K.
+I'm Daniel Van Cuylenburg, a 44yr old, Senior Front-end Engineer at [Vyne](https://payvyne.com), who works remotely from the Isle of Wight, U.K.

 ## About me
 I'm a self taught, digital creative and life long learner, since 2000.
 I have gained valuable experience in web u.i design, back and front-end development and some project management.
 My particular focus and specialism is in web site and app front-end engineering.
 I love to be involved in creating interesting projects that solve real world problems, and building beautiful, user centered, experiences.
 To learn more, please visit [my personal site](https://www.danielvanc.com).